emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 (which is currently the same as `:ref`-g2 <emcc-g2>`), and then run the code in the browser's devtools profiler.
 You should then be able to see in which functions most of the time is spent.

-TODO: IIUC --profiling is the same as g2 (names+whitespace), but --profiling-funcs is names only, while g1 is whitespace only.
-Is it really necessary to have both of these (i.e is there any use for wasm names without JS whitespace?)
-Is -g1 the same as --minify=0?
+TODO:  -g1 is not the same as --minify=0. it's closer to g2 but not exactly.

 Memory
 ------